Style Guide: Logo Guidelines

-The minimum clear space for the University of Michigan logo is defined as the height of the serif of the block M. Understanding the clear-space rule is essential, as it is also the standard for logo position and scale on most printed communications.
+The minimum clear space for the University of Michigan logo is defined as the height of the block M. Understanding the clear-space rule is essential, as it is also the standard for logo position and scale on most printed communications.
 In that regard, the clear space rule should be maintained as the logo is proportionately enlarged or reduced in size.

 When reproducing our logo, be conscious of its size and legibility.
 Use common sense — a signature that is too small ceases to serve any useful communication function.
 Generally, our logo should never appear less than 3/8" tall in printed materials, and no less than 36px tall in the digital realm.

 In text, the University of Michigan should appear as three words in upper- and lower-case with a capital “U” for University and a capital “M” for Michigan.
 In sentences, the University of Michigan artwork is never to be used in place of text.
 These same rules apply for the signatures for schools, colleges, institutes, and programs.